 Pennsylvania Minor Child Power of Attorney Form

-Signing Requirements (§ 5601(b)) – It is necessary for parents and guardians to sign the Minor Child Power of Attorney before a Notary Public and two (2) witnesses.
-Moreover, they are bound by state law to include and sign the notice outlined § 5601(c) at the beginning of the POA.
+Signing Requirements (§ 5601(b)): Parents and guardians must sign the minor child power of attorney form in front of a notary public and two (2) witnesses.
+Additionally, state law requires them to sign the notice at the beginning of the document (§ 5601(c)).